The Best Cruelty-Free Shampoo for Every Hair Problem

 And this is all in addition to the fact that manufacturers have an existing list of thousands of ingredients that are already known to be safe for humans.

 Consumers are sending companies a crystal-clear message: Animal testing doesn’t have a place in our beauty routine.
 And many companies are listening.

 Once upon a time, virtually none of the hair-care brands in mainstream stores were cruelty-free.
 But today, even top manufacturers are adopting “no animal testing” policies.

 However, many brands still cannot be considered clean—a term that is not regulated by the federal government.
 That leaves it to the industry to interpret this term as they wish.
-Many beauty companies, including Kinder Beauty, maintain their own set of rules and definitions for what “clean” means.
-Here are our standards.
+Many beauty companies, including Kinder Beauty, maintain their own set of rules and definitions for what “clean” means—Here’s a link to Kinder Beauty’s clean standards.

 On top of that, not all cruelty-free and clean shampoos are vegan.
 In the absence of a “vegan” logo on the bottle, read the ingredients list and look out for ingredients such as milk protein, silk protein, honey, propolis, biotin, and keratin—while keeping in mind that there are vegan alternatives for many of these ingredients (confusing, we know!).

 Thankfully, clean, vegan shampoo for all hair types is becoming more widely available in mainstream stores.